aaniculaesei/aaniculaesei.github.io/index.md

 ### TU Clausthal

 - **Connected and Autonomous Automotive Engineering** (Winter 2023/2024)
-  Co-developed and taught lectures and exercises on system dependability, runtime monitoring, and assurance of AI-based autonomous driving systems, with emphasis on the training, validation and testing process of the AI-based driving system.
+  Co-developed and taught lectures and exercises on system dependability, runtime monitoring, and assurance of AI-based autonomous driving systems, with emphasis on the training, validation, and testing of AI-based driving systems.
-  Course size: 35 students.
+  Course size: 16 students.

 - **Informatikwerkstatt** (Winter 2023/2024)
   Delivered lectures introducing first-year students to programming fundamentals and teamwork-based software projects through in-class hands-on exercises.